IBMStreams/administration/process.md

 ##Proposals
 We are seeking proposals for new toolkits or operators for IBM InfoSphere Streams.
 The process for a new proposal is:

 1. Open a new Issue in the IBMStreams/toolkits repository.
-Give it a meaningful title and add the proposal label to the issue.
+Give it a meaningful title.
-2. The proposal will be discussed on the IBMStreams/toolkits wiki.
-A new page will be created for each proposal request.
+2. The proposal will be discussed in the issue.
+If a page for a more detailed writeup is needed, the wiki should be used.
 3. Once the proposal has been discussed, there will be a vote by IBMStreams/toolkits managing committee recorded in the proposal Issue.
 4. Outcomes are:
 a) proposal accepted, new repository created and project started.